Indonesia–Sweden relations: Post-independence

-After the Indonesian Revolution, Sweden recognized the new state of Indonesia in 1949.
-The diplomatic relations between Indonesia and Sweden was established in 1950, followed by the establishment of embassies in each counterparts capitals'.
-The first Indonesian President Sukarno visited Sweden on May 3–5, 1959.
+The diplomatic relations between Indonesia and Sweden was established in 1950, followed by the establishment of legations in each counterparts capitals'.
+In May 1958, an agreement was reached between the Swedish and Indonesian governments to elevate their respective legations to embassies.
+As a result, the diplomatic rank was changed from envoy extraordinary and minister plenipotentiary to ambassador extraordinary and plenipotentiary.

+The first Indonesian President Sukarno visited Sweden on 3–5 May 1959.
 The Swedish embassy in Jakarta is also accredited to Timor Leste that opened diplomatic relations with Sweden since 2002.